quadram-institute-bioscience/biomcmc-lib/README.md

 [libcheck](https://github.com/libcheck/check) library as well as custom checks.

 ## Algorithms
 This is a very incomplete list!
+For a more complete, although more technical list, you should take a look at the doxygen documentation of the API by running doxygen yourself in the `docs` directory.
+I also maintain a (sometimes outdated) web version of it [here](https://leomrtns.github.io/doxygen-biomcmclib).

 - **Random number generation.** Can work with MPI, where some streams are shared and some are independent.
 Depends therefore on initialisation, low level control of the seed structures.